zachvalenta/jvns.ca/content/post/2017-06-18-operate-your-software.markdown

 > Being on call means I can't pick and choose favorite/comfortable subjects
 > avoiding hard/unhappy ones.
 I'm forced to stretch and learn.

+and

+> Being able to put aside one's pride and say "I need help with this
+> even though I'm waking someone up to help me."

+and

+> It made me much better at figuring out how to break up a complex
+> failure condition into smaller pieces that are easier to debug...

 ### Being responsible for my programs' operations makes me a better developer